ASTK18239U Jean Monnet: The Politics of the European Union – Structures and processes of the EU

 - Be able to give examples of Europeanization from different policy areas and national contexts on the basis of the relevant literature

-- Ability to interpret current and prospective issues in EU politics by drawing on the above theoretical tools and concepts and empirical knowledge
+Ability to interpret current and prospective issues in EU politics by drawing on the above theoretical tools and concepts and empirical knowledge.
+Awareness of the importance of the theoretical and conceptual point of departure for the analytical conclusions reached.

 Cini, Michelle and Pérez-Solórzana Borragán (eds.)
 (2019) European Union Politics, Oxford, Oxford University Press